-Sometimes I simply want a delicious piece of bread!
+Sometimes we simply want a delicious piece of bread!
 Have you heard about 'Life Changing Bread'?
 I had mixed feelings about it, but after a few years of playing around with the recipe, I have landed on one that I LOVE!
 My dietary goals are always to pack my day with vegetables, fruits, legumes, high quality proteins and good whole foods in general.
 I'm gluten and dairy free and finding a truly healthy bread substitute isn't easy.
 Well, here you go.
-Even my French husband loves this bread!
+Even my French bread-loving spouse loves this bread!
 It's deliciously moist & chewy and packed with nutrient dense and gut soothing super stars including flax seeds, psyllium husk and chia seeds.

 Here are a few more reasons why I LOVE this bread:

 - It's nutrient dense, unlike most breads made of refined flour, so it truly feeds your body.